Mixed Breed Dogs

 About the Bullboxer Pit

-The Bullboxer Pit is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Bullboxer Pit is best matched with experienced owners.
+The Bullboxer Pit is a cross between the American Pit Bull Terrier and Boxer.
+The Bullboxer Pit is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bullboxer Pit is best matched with experienced owners.
 Typically standing 16 to 20 inches and weighing 50 to 80 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bullboxer Pit brings a distinct combination of traits that sets it apart.
 The Bullboxer Pit is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bullboxer Pit loves being close to its people and forms strong bonds with every member of the household.